juxor/afaq/markdown/secI1.md

 sometimes called libertarian socialism, a large wing of anarchism, so we have to be a little careful about terminology."_ [**Reluctant Icon**]

-This in itself does not prove that the term _"libertarian socialist"_ is free of contradiction.
+This in itself does not prove that the term libertarian socialist is free of contradiction.
 However, as we will show below, the claim that the term is self-contradictory rests on the assumption that socialism requires the state in order to exist and that socialism is incompatible with liberty (and the equally fallacious claim that capitalism is libertarian and does not need the state).
 This assumption, as is often true of many objections to socialism, is based on a misconception of what socialism is, a misconception that many authoritarian socialists and the state capitalism of Soviet Russia have helped to foster.
-In reality it is the term _"state socialism"_ which is the true oxymoron.
+In reality it is the term "state socialism" which is the true oxymoron.

 Sadly many people take for granted the assertion of many on the right and left